chisquareotops/calcomExpansions/README.md

 helper functions `getPacfinSppData` and `getCalcomSppData`.

-The `getPacfinSppData(year, save = F, fromFile = F)` function prepares an R data.frame from the neccessary PacFIN database calls needed to perform a species expansion.
+The `getPacfinSppData(year, save = F, fromFile = F)` function prepares an R data.frame from the necessary PacFIN database calls needed to perform a species expansion.
 By default this function connects to the PacFIN database to prepare its output.
-If run with `save=True`, then the output will be saved to a local csv file for replicability and/or convienience purposes.
+If run with `save=True`, then the output will be saved to a local csv file for reproducibility and/or convenience purposes.
 If a local csv is present on your system, `getPacfinSppData` can be run with `fromFile=True` to bypass VPN and database connections.